Doraemon: Nobita and the Birth of Japan is the 10th film installment in the Doraemon franchise, as well as the first one to release in the Heisei era.

 - Shizuka, Gian and Suneo managed to help in shootouts against Gigazombie's robots with the Instant Adhesive Glue Gun (in the original, Doraemon does all the shooting).
-Suneo and Gian notably shoots Gigazombie's staff from his hands just in time to prevent him from using it again on Nobita.
+Suneo and Gian notably shoot Gigazombie's staff from his hands just in time to prevent him from using it again on Nobita.

 - Inverted with the Time Patrol in the remake, who goes from arresting Gigazombie and saving everyone to doing jack squat, arriving after all the action is over.

 - Adaptational Species Change: The original version has Gian and Suneo getting attacked by a woolly rhinoceros and later a crocodile.
 In the 2016 version, the rhino and crocodile are replaced by a steppe bison and a giant salamander, likely to avert Misplaced Wildlife.